The Story of My life - the Postmaster's House by Shirley Jurmann

 Eurobodalla Almanac A chronological overview of the growth of the Shire of Eurobodalla by Noel Warry (A5, 87 pages)

 The almanac shows the growth of the Shire of Eurobodalla - the things people did to shape this corner of the world and the way they coped with the outside events which influenced their efforts.
 It is a representative selection of events from the information available.
 1770-1990.
 Recent photographs are in colour.
 Sample Page.(A5, 64 pages)

 16 Women of Early Eurobodalla by Noel Warry (A5, 68 pages)

 The stories are of:

 Each week in the Moruya Examiner the Society publishes an extract of articles from the Moruya Examiner of 100 Years Ago.
 These weekly extracts are compiled into a booklet at the end of each year.
 With the first booklet covering the period August 1898 to December 1899 they provide a remarkable insight into the area and its people.
-The booklets are approximately 45 to 55 pages each.
+The booklets from 1899 to 1916 are approximately 45 to 55 pages each, from 1917 onwards they are A4 size and 60 pages.
 Index.